Automate React Native Builds With GitLab CI: Walkthrough and Tutorial

 Manually building your branches on devices and simulators with React Native can sometimes take a tremendous amount of time, especially when different developers work on the same project, or when a non-technical QA has to go through the process every time.

-Automating builds is the best and sufire way to provide constant delivery of your software builds and will help you optimize turnaround times and focus more on what matters in your own React Native development lifecycle.
+Automating builds is the best and surefire way to provide a constant delivery of your software builds and will help you optimize turnaround times and focus more on what matters in your own React Native development lifecycle.
 Happy continuous integration!

-If you want to read more about development with React Native, check out this blogpost about using Redux Toolkit in React Native or this blogpost about implementing app rating with React Native!
+If you want to read more about development with React Native, check out this blog post about Firebase Analytics with React Native or this blog post about FormatJS in React Native.